-In this article, you'll learn what answer engine optimization (AEO) is, why it matters for your organic traffic strategy, and exactly how to optimize your content for AI-powered search engines.
-You'll also discover how to track your brand's AI visibility, identify opportunities your competitors are winning, and measure whether your AEO efforts actually drive traffic and conversions.
+In this article, you’ll learn what answer engine optimization (AEO) is, why it matters for your brand, and how to build a step-by-step process to earn consistent visibility in AI-powered search results.
+You’ll also learn how to track the actual traffic AI search sends to your website, how to identify the prompts and topics where your competitors are winning, and how to close those gaps with content that AI engines trust enough to cite.

 Table of Contents